 Best Itinerary For Manali To Atal Tunnel

-Starting Rohtang Pass (the treacherous high-altitude pass Atal Tunnel was made for to bypass) brings you to a different range of the Himalayas — the mighty Dhauladhar.
-You will hear many locals sitting in Pir-Panjal pointing towards the Dhauladhar at a distance, snow-covered, “we get a good vide of THE HIMALAYAS from here”.
+The other side of the Rohtang Pass (the treacherous high-altitude pass that is bypassed by Atal Tunnel) brings you to a different range of the Himalayas — the mighty Dhauladhar.
+You will hear many locals sitting in Pir-Panjal pointing towards the Dhauladhar at a distance, snow-covered, “we get a good view of THE HIMALAYAS from here”.

 The Dhauladhar Range, as per Wikipedia, are distinctive in their typical dark granite rocky formations with a remarkably steep rise culminating in sharp streaks of snow and ice at the top of their crested peaks.
 Most of the time of the year, the Peaks of the Dhauladhar remain snow-covered.

-Now imagine visiting a Chocolate Factory and not eating a Chocolate.
+Now imagine visiting a Chocolate Factory and not eating Chocolate.
 That’s how absurd a Manali to Atal Tunnel trip sounds like if you don’t stay in Lahaul Valley for at least a night.

 Sissu, Lahaul Valley